MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 dialogs.add('choicePrompt', new botbuilder_dialogs.ChoicePrompt());
 ```

 This dialog uses a `ChoicePrompt` to display the menu and waits for the user to choose an option.
-When the user choose either `Order Dinner` or `Reserve a table`, it starts the dialog for the appropriate choice and when that task is done, instead of just ending the dialog in the last step, this dialog repeat itself.
+When the user chooses either `Order Dinner` or `Reserve a table`, it starts the dialog for the appropriate choice and when that task is done, instead of just ending the dialog in the last step, this dialog repeats itself.

 ### Dialog loops

 Another way to use the `replace()` method is by emulating loops.
 Take this scenario for example.
-If you want to allow the user to add multiple menu item to a cart, you can loop the menu choices until the user is done ordering.
+If you want to allow the user to add multiple menu items to a cart, you can loop the menu choices until the user is done ordering.

 ```javascript
 // Order dinner: